 - How?
-Quickly stabilize atmospheric CO2 - This means an 80% drop in CO2 emissions! - This is possible but very difficult - Fossil fuels have driven our industrial growth and population growth for 200 years - "Lifestyle" has become dependent on fossil fuels - Powerful vested interests: trillions \$ at stake
+Quickly stabilize atmospheric CO2 - This means an 80+% drop in CO2 emissions! - Possible but difficult for industrial societies - Fossil fuels have driven our industrial growth and population growth for 200 years - "Lifestyle" has become dependent on fossil fuels - Powerful vested interests: trillions \$ at stake - Need Fossil Carbon pricing ! - No 'smart' moral guidance; just webs of deceit